The First Thousand Years

 Explore Guilin's History with China Highlights

 Discover Guilin's history as well as its beautiful scenery with our customizable Guilin tours.
-See the list of cultural attractions on How to Plan A Day in Guilin for more historic places and our full list of Guilin attractions.
+See the list of cultural attractions on How to Plan A Guilin Tour for more historic places and our full list of Guilin attractions.